hrtowii/personal-website/src/content/blog/Installing triple boot on my laptop.md

 - Sound codec not working without Codeccommander
   - Audio is broke OOTB for Hackintoshes.
 The easiest way to solve this normally is to follow the OpenCore guide to try multiple possible layout IDs for your audio codec.
   - After trial-and-error, I stumbled open a layout ID that played sound correctly, but was weirdly tinny on both headphones and speakers.
 Confused, I tried other audio codec's layout IDs, but to no avail either.
-  - I eventually had to use Google to check out what I was doing wrong, but it was just a known issue with certain audio codecs, and I had to[ install some software ](https://elitemacx86.com/threads/audio-distortion-when-using-headphones-on-laptops-clover-opencore.185/) to fix it.
+  - I eventually had to use Google to check out what I was doing wrong, but it was just a known issue with certain audio codecs, and I had to[install some software](https://elitemacx86.com/threads/audio-distortion-when-using-headphones-on-laptops-clover-opencore.185/) to fix it.

 ## Working around problems